Card Summary Table

 This is especially useful for travel abroad, so that you can pay for the lodging without worrying about an additional standard 3% fee added on top of your bill.

-With an $85 annual fee that’s waived the first year, you may wonder if the card is worth it.
+With an $85 annual fee, you may wonder if the card is worth it.
 For frequent travelers, such as those who take trips for business, you will likely find no downside.

 The 15 Elite credits per year and 1 free stay more than make up for this moderate fee.
 Plus, the sign-up bonus points can be put to use for free nights and upgrades worth way above that amount.

 Like most cards, the sign-up bonus is only available to new cardmembers.
-If you’ve never used the Chase Marriott Rewards® Premier Credit Card and want to maximize your ability to stay in style at Marriott hotels, then this is the card for you.
+If you’ve never used the card and want to maximize your ability to stay in style at Marriott hotels, then this is the card for you.

 With extra benefits such as Silver status, a partnership with United, no foreign transaction fees, and the ability to earn additional Elite credits through spending, you will find this card very valuable if you travel with Marriott.